Bar can be sued for attack on Black man, Michigan court says

 Judge David Sawyer didn’t join the 10-page opinion but said he agreed with the result.

+Jeffrey Gerish, an attorney for the bar owner, said Unthank LLC agrees that “racial violence is abhorrent.”
+But he argued there should be no liability because Tyson was attacked outside the door.

+“There’s people all over the place when this is happening. … Why would the duty (to call police) fall on Unthank and not anybody else who happened to be around?”
+Gerish said.

-The appeals court reversed the decision of Cheboygan County Judge Scott Pavlich.
+The court reversed the decision of Cheboygan County Judge Scott Pavlich.
 In a separate matter, Dawkins was convicted of aggravated assault.

 Follow Ed White at http://twitter.com/edwritez